xpacks/scripts/README.md

 ## update-xpacks-repo.sh

-This script will download the existing xPacks into the `XPACKS_FOLDER`.
+This script will download the existing xPacks into the `XPACKS_REPO_FOLDER`.

 Subsequent runs will update the xPacks to their latest commits.